 - Save and close the items.

-- Publish to an available target for end users to discover.
+- Publish to a target for end users to discover the content.

 - Upload a media file, OR create a new, blank record.